openshift/origin-server/routing-daemon/README.md

 Set `MONITOR_UP_CODE` to the code that indicates that a pool member is up, or leave `MONITOR_UP_CODE` unset to use the default value of "1".

-Set `MONITOR_TYPE` to either "http-ecv" or "https-ecv" depending on whether you want to use HTTP or HTTPS for the monitor, leave `MONITOR_TYPE` unset to use the default value of "http-ecv".
+Set `MONITOR_TYPE` to either "http-ecv" or "https-ecv", depending on whether you want to use HTTP or HTTPS for the monitor, or leave `MONITOR_TYPE` unset to use the default value of "http-ecv".

 Set `MONITOR_INTERVAL` to the interval at which the monitor will send requests, or leave `MONITOR_INTERVAL` unset to use the default value of "10".